Shared-Memories-Capstone/Shared_Memories/README.md

 1. Run all tests (from project root dir):

     ```bash
-    make test  # run all of the backend and frontend tests
+    make test  # Linux and MacOS-only: run all of the backend and frontend tests
     ```

 ## Contributing